lwbaleeiro/micro-services/README.md

 The concept of a circuit breaker is to prevent calls to microservice when it’s known the call may fail or time out.
 This is done so that clients don’t waste their valuable resources handling requests that are likely to fail.
 Using this concept, you can give the server some spare time to recover.
 [More About Resilience4j](https://medium.com/bliblidotcom-techblog/resilience4j-circuit-breaker-implementation-on-spring-boot-9f8d195a49e0)

 ## Swagger
 Swagger allows you to describe the structure of your APIs so that machines can read them.
 The ability of APIs to describe their own structure is the root of all awesomeness in Swagger.
 Why is it so great?
-Well, by reading your API’s structure, we can automatically build beautiful and interactive API documentation [More about Swagger](https://swagger.io/docs/specification/2-0/what-is-swagger/)
+Well, by reading your API’s structure, we can automatically build beautiful and interactive API documentation.
+[More about Swagger](https://swagger.io/docs/specification/2-0/what-is-swagger/)

 ## RabbitMq
 RabbitMQ is a message broker: it accepts and forwards messages.
 You can think about it as a post office: when you put the mail that you want posting in a post box, you can be sure that the letter carrier will eventually deliver the mail to your recipient.
 In this analogy, RabbitMQ is a post box, a post office, and a letter carrier.
 [More about RabbitMq](https://www.rabbitmq.com/tutorials/tutorial-one-java.html)